Selenium: Pollution

+Bioaccumulation of selenium in aquatic environments causes fish kills depending on the species in the affected area.
+There are, however, a few species that have been seen to survive these events and tolerate the increased selenium.
+It has also been suggested that the season could have an impact on the harmful effects of selenium on fish.
+Substantial physiological changes may occur in fish with high tissue concentrations of selenium.
+Fish affected by selenium may experience swelling of the gill lamellae, which impedes oxygen diffusion across the gills and blood flow within the gills.
+Respiratory capacity is further reduced due to selenium binding to hemoglobin.
+Other problems include degeneration of liver tissue, swelling around the heart, damaged egg follicles in ovaries, cataracts, and accumulation of fluid in the body cavity and head.
+Selenium often causes a malformed fish fetus which may have problems feeding or respiring; distortion of the fins or spine is also common.
+Adult fish may appear healthy despite their inability to produce viable offspring.

+Examples

+In Belews Lake North Carolina, 19 species of fish were eliminated from the lake due to 150–200 μg Se/L wastewater discharged from 1974 to 1986 from a Duke Energy coal-fired power plant.
+At the Kesterson National Wildlife Refuge in California, thousands of fish and waterbirds were poisoned by selenium in agricultural irrigation drainage.

 Biological role

 Although it is toxic in large doses, selenium is an essential micronutrient for animals.
 In plants, it occurs as a bystander mineral, sometimes in toxic proportions in forage (some plants may accumulate selenium as a defense against being eaten by animals, but other plants, such as locoweed, require selenium, and their growth indicates the presence of selenium in soil).
+The selenium content in the human body is believed to be in the range of 13–20 mg.

 Selenium is a component of the unusual amino acids selenocysteine and selenomethionine.
 In humans, selenium is a trace element nutrient that functions as cofactor for reduction of antioxidant enzymes, such as glutathione peroxidases and certain forms of thioredoxin reductase found in animals and some plants (this enzyme occurs in all living organisms, but not all forms of it in plants require selenium).

-The glutathione peroxidase family of enzymes (GSH-Px) catalyze certain reactions that remove reactive oxygen species such as hydrogen peroxide and organic hydroperoxides:
+The glutathione peroxidase family of enzymes (GSH-Px) catalyze reactions that remove reactive oxygen species such as hydrogen peroxide and organic hydroperoxides.